redraccoondigital/links.rrd.sh/README.md

 # links.rrd.sh

-A simple linktree alternative for your team, built with Bun and deployed to GitHub Pages.
+Our simple tree of links 😉 for our team, built with Bun and deployed to GitHub Pages.

 ## Setup